 “Life is too short to delay enjoying it” is the motto of Tim Voss, the captain of the Wilderness Legacy.
-And when meeting him one can immediately tell how perfect he is for this job, as he is a contented man with years of experience at the helm of small ships.
+And when meeting him one can immediately tell how perfect he is for this job, as he is a contented man with years of experience at the helm of small ship Alaska cruises.
 After walking away from this interview, I felt at ease aboard his vessel, excited about the Wilderness Legacy and her incredible team and fortunate for being able to be a part of it all.

 Tim Voss is a contented man with years of experience at the helm of small ships.